slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 **Network note:**
 - Each layer will store information about it's current weights and biases, as well as it's activation function and the derivative.
 - Additionally, each layer will store some values for the backpropagation step.
-Namely, we will keep track of the last output for both the linear and "activated" vectors, as well as the running total of the various relevant partial derivatives i.e. the partial derivative of the cost (loss) function with respect to the linear transformation $z$, the weights $A$, and the bias vector $b$.
+Namely, we will keep track of the last output for both the linear and "activated" vectors, as well as the running total of the various relevant partial derivatives i.e. the partial derivative of the cost (loss) function with respect to the linear transformation $$z$$, the weights $$A$$, and the bias vector $$b$$.

 #### Initializing the Layer
 When we create a new layer, we need to make a decision about how to initialize the weights and bias.
 Zeros are not a good choice, because our first forward passes will be uninteresting (the result is the same for all input), and it will be difficult to update during backpropagation.
 Thus, we want to initialize the weights and bias with some random component, the specifics of which we follow the default setting in Google's Tensorflow and use a so-called Glorot normal.
 This process basically allows us to initialize the weights and bias from a normal distribution with mean zero, and a variance that depends on the size of the inputs and outputs.